-In many cases, self-care may be the most appropriate way for you to deal with obstructive sleep apnea and possibly central sleep apnea.
+In some cases, self-care might be a way for you to deal with obstructive sleep apnea and possibly central sleep apnea.
 Try these tips:

 - Lose excess weight.
-Even a slight loss in excess weight may help relieve constriction of your throat.
-Sleep apnea may go into complete remission in some cases if you return to a healthy weight.
-But sleep apnea will likely come back if you regain the weight.
+Even a slight weight loss might help relieve constriction of your throat.
+In some cases, sleep apnea can resolve if you return to a healthy weight, but it can recur if you regain the weight.

 - Exercise.
 Regular exercise can help ease the symptoms of obstructive sleep apnea even without weight loss.
-A good goal is to try to get 30 minutes of moderate activity, such as a brisk walk, most days of the week.
+Try to get 30 minutes of moderate activity, such as a brisk walk, most days of the week.

-- Avoid alcohol and certain medications such as tranquilizers and sleeping pills.
+- Avoid alcohol and certain medicines such as tranquilizers and sleeping pills.
 These relax the muscles in the back of your throat, interfering with breathing.

 - Sleep on your side or abdomen rather than on your back.
 Sleeping on your back can cause your tongue and soft palate to rest against the back of your throat and block your airway.
-To prevent sleeping on your back, try sewing a tennis ball in the back of your pajama top.
+To keep from rolling onto your back while you sleep, try attaching a tennis ball to the back of your pajama top.
 There are also commercial devices that vibrate when you roll onto your back in sleep.

 Preparing for your appointment

-If you or your partner suspects that you have sleep apnea, you'll probably first see your primary care doctor.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a sleep specialist.
+If you or your partner suspects that you have sleep apnea, contact your primary care provider.
+In some cases, you might be referred immediately to a sleep specialist.

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as modify your diet or keep a sleep diary.
+When you make the appointment, ask if there's anything you need to do in advance, such as modify your diet or keep a sleep diary.